mwdossantos/kb-86/docs/week-6-research-and-planning.md

 |Week 10|Finish develoment & Presentation|🧑🏻‍💻|

 ## Theme research
 Do research on the chosen theme - find images, links and more.
+Just general stuff, I will dive deeper in week 7.

 ### Links:
 [Star Wars: Official Website](https://www.starwars.com/)